mynaparrot/plugNmeet-docs/docs/others/hooks.md

 ## Server Storage Hooks (`server`)

 Storage hooks in the `server` allow you to override the default local file storage and integrate with any external storage provider.
-These hooks are used for **room artifacts** (e.g., analytics, transcripts) and for managing access to **recordings**.
+These hooks are used for **room artifacts** (e.g., analytics, transcripts), managing **chat file uploads**, and handling access to **recordings**.

 **Configuration in `server/config.yaml`:**